teracow/googliser/README.md

 `-S` or `--skip-no-size`
 Some servers do not report a byte file-size, so this parameter will ensure these image files are not downloaded.
 Specifying this will speed up downloading but will generate more failures.

+`--thumbnails [STRING]`
+Specify the maximum dimensions of thumbnails used in the gallery image.
+Width-by-height in pixels.
+Default is 400x400.
+If also using condensed-mode `-C --condensed`, this setting determines the size and shape of each thumbnail.
+Specify like `--thumbnails 200x150`.

 `-t` or `--timeout [INTEGER]`
 Number of seconds before Wget gives up.
 Default is 5.
 Maximum is 600 (10 minutes).